Umit oil field

 The Umit Oil Field is an oil field located in Aktobe Province.
 It was discovered in 2008 and developed by China National Petroleum Corporation.
 The oil field is operated and owned by China National Petroleum Corporation.
-The total proven reserves of the Umit oil field are around 1.34 billion barrels (180×106tonnes), and production is centered on 10000 oilbbl/d.
+The total proven reserves of the Umit oil field are around 1.34 billion barrels (180 million tonnes), and production is centered on 10000 oilbbl/d.